Skip to content

 Error Messages while Adding a Course

 The course section you want to register for is offered through UW Continuum College/Professional and Continuing Education.
 Please contact their registration office for assistance by phone 206-543-2310 or email c2reg@uw.edu.
+You can also review the Fee-Based Program FAQs.

 You can only add a course using Register.UW until the end of the third week of the quarter.
 If you see this message and you need to add a course or register for the quarter for the first time, you need to ask your instructor to complete and submit the Late Add Petition form.